Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 Are properties selling above or below asking in Rotterdam in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in Rotterdam is around 104% to 106%, meaning most homes close at 4% to 6% above the listed asking price.
+As of 2026, the estimated average sale-to-asking price ratio for residential property in Rotterdam is about 104%, meaning many homes still sell roughly 4% above the asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Rotterdam.